xanderoot/portfolio/readme.md

 main.py is an audio bot I use with my friends. this is the only one that wont work on its own as the yt-dl thing required a manual fix,

 multithreading and multiprocessing are both tests to see how it works and how fast it is. the python 3.12 announcemnt/beta is what prompted it.
-I wanted to test the processing efficiency claims.
+I wanted to test the processing efficiency claims. common functions is another file to move functions out of the main file for readability.